Open-Gea/Backend-Open-Gea/README.md

 ### Running the Backend Locally

-To set up and run the gea-backend for a local environment:
+To set up and run the backend-open-gea for a local environment:

 -  Create a new database for the project using Postgres.
 Database name must be equal to the environment key called *PG_DATABASE_LOCAL*

-- Create a `.env` file in the root directory of your `gea-backend` and populate with the following:
+- Create a `.env` file in the root directory of your `backend-open-gea` and populate with the following:

 ```js
 NODE_ENV=local # use it always in local unless you preffered to share a better cloud solution for gea